8 Action Steps for Protecting Data from Cyber Crime

 Protecting money has always been hard, even before it became largely digital.
 But safeguarding cash doesn’t hold a candle to the challenge of protecting data.
 And, cyber criminals don’t discriminate; every business, organization and individual on the planet is at risk from sophisticated data grabs.

-While preventing attacks like these is a complicated and continuously evolving endeavor, there are some best practices we’ve seen work wonders for our clients.
+While preventing data attacks is a complicated and continuously evolving endeavor, there are some best practices we’ve seen work wonders for our clients.
 Here are several.

 IT Audits: